Serendipity0429/User-Trajectory-Retriever/README.md

 1. Open Google Chrome and navigate to `chrome://extensions`.
 2. Enable **Developer mode** using the toggle in the top-right corner.
 3. Click the **Load unpacked** button.
-4. Select the `ManifestV3` folder from the cloned repository.
+4. Select the `ManifestV3` folder.
 5. The extension should now be installed and active in your browser.

 ## Usage